 - Acts as a secondary nervous system.
 It’s no coincidence that acupuncture points commonly used in Traditional Chinese Medicine (TCM) mostly lie along the fascial pathways and planes in your body.
 That’s because fascia is your body’s secondary nervous system.
 Science shows that one of the ways acupuncture works is by changing the signals that go through your fascia.
 Connective tissue, including fascia, is loaded with receptor membranes that communicate with all of the other receptor membranes in your body.
 This is why when your feet hurt, your whole body hurts!

+- Protects you from injury.
 Your fascia stretches and moves to support your body, and actually protects you from overstretching.
-But, if you hurt yourself, your fascia adapts to protect your body from further injury.
-Likewise, if you sit all day slumped over a computer, you put abnormal stress on your fascia.
-And, it molds itself along the lines of your posture – with the end result that your shoulders hunch forward and the circulation of blood, lymph, and energy to your chest, lungs, and heart become suboptimal.
+But if you hurt yourself, your fascia adapts to protect your body from further injury.
+Likewise, if you sit all day slumped over a computer, you put abnormal stress on your fascia, so it molds itself along the lines of your posture with the end result that your shoulders hunch forward and the circulation of blood, lymph, and energy to your chest, lungs, and heart become suboptimal.
 Over time, this can lead to impairment throughout your entire body.
 On the other hand, when you change your alignment, get regular massage, or even massage the bottoms of your feet with a tennis ball on a regular basis, you can create health throughout your entire body.

+- Determines the aging process.
 Aging is in part due to dry, tight fascia.
 This is often at the center of chronic pain, illness, injury, and the limited mobility many people associate with aging.
 Fascia experts point out that many of our physical limitations and pain are the result of fascial scarring and the accumulation of dense, dry fascia around muscles and joints, and even in your skin!
 Conversely, healthy fascia is a Fountain of Youth.
 When fascia is healthy, it’s flexible and returns to its original shape after being twisted and squeezed.

 - Clues you into your emotions.
 Your fascia holds your emotional memories.
-Sadness, pain and past trauma (even from past lives) can get locked deep in your fascia.
+Sadness, pain, and past trauma (even from past lives) can get locked deep in your fascia.
 If you have ever found yourself crying on the massage or acupuncture table, it’s because the therapy has assisted you in releasing emotions, including anxiety, fear and anger, that can take up residence in your fascia.

 - Tells you how your body is working daily.
-Better than X-rays, MRIs, and other scans, your fascia lets you know how healthy you are on a daily — even hourly — basis.
-To see this for yourself, sit at a desk for an hour or longer then stand up.
+Better than X-rays, MRIs, and other scans, your fascia lets you know how healthy you are on a daily or even hourly basis.
+To see this for yourself, sit at a desk for an hour or longer, then stand up.
 Notice how your hips feel.
 If they feel tight or you need to rise slowly due to pain in another part of your body, this is your fascia telling you that it needs attention.

 6 Ways to Keep Your Fascia Healthy for Life

 When it’s healthy, your fascia is smooth and supple.
-But, when you are sedentary your fascia fibers can become like cement.
-Also, if you are under chronic stress or have an injury, your fascia fibers can thicken in an attempt to protect the underlying muscle or bone.
+But when you are sedentary, your fascia fibers can become like cement.
+Also, if you are under chronic stress or have an injury your fascia fibers can thicken in an attempt to protect the underlying muscle or bone.
 This can even result in adhesions.

 Other patterns that can take their toll on your fascia include poor posture, lack of flexibility and repetitive movements.
 The good news is you can reverse any damage to your fascia with the proper techniques.
-And, caring for your fascia can be easy.
+And caring for your fascia can be easy.